bcbio/bcbio-nextgen/docs/contents/installation.rst

 `MuTect2 <https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_cancer_m2_MuTect2.php>`_ is distributed with GATK in versions 3.5 and later.

-To install older versions of GATK (< 3.6), download and unzip the latest version from the GATK distribution.
+To install versions of GATK < 3.6, download and unzip the latest version from the GATK distribution.
 Then make this jar available to bcbio-nextgen with::

     bcbio_nextgen.py upgrade --tools --toolplus gatk=/path/to/gatk/GenomeAnalysisTK.jar